Common Remark: Electric Cars Aren’t Green

-Electric cars have higher manufacturing emissions than normal cars.
-Electric cars also use electricity that has its own footprint.
-And put together these two factors are a ‘dirty little secret‘ that negate any climate benefit of electric cars!
+This is common refrain and serves as a bit of counter-intuitive headline bait.
+This is how the argument goes: electric cars have higher manufacturing emissions than normal cars.
+Electric cars use electricity from the grid therefore its footprint is as dirty as its source.
+Put together these two factors make a ‘dirty little secret‘ that is supposted to negate any climate benefit of electric cars.

 The reality is that even after you account for the bigger manufacturing footprint of an electric car it is all about the fuel mix of the power you use, the ‘juice’ if you will.